The relative modular object and Frobenius extensions of finite Hopf algebras: The relative modular object

 \subsection{The relative modular object}

-Now we introduce the notion of the relative modular object for a tensor functor with nice properties, which is a categorical analogue of the relative modular function.
+Now we introduce the notion of the relative modular object for a tensor functor with nice properties.
 We first prove the following lemma:

 \begin{lemma} Let $F: \mathcal{C} \to \mathcal{D}$ be a tensor functor between tensor categories $\mathcal{C}$ and $\mathcal{D}$, and suppose that it has a left adjoint $L$ and a right adjoint $R$.
 Then the following assertions are equivalent: \begin{itemize} \item [(1)] $L$ has a left adjoint. \item [(2)] $R$ has a right adjoint. \item [(3)] There exists an object $\chi_F \in \mathcal{D}$ such that $R \cong L(- \otimes \chi_F)$. \end{itemize} Such an object $\chi_F \in \mathcal{D}$ is unique up to isomorphism if it exists.
-More precisely, if the above conditions hold, then $\chi_F$ is determined up to isomorphism by
+More precisely, if the above conditions hold, then we have isomorphisms

-If, moreover, $\mathcal{C}$ and $\mathcal{D}$ are finite tensor categories, then the above three conditions are equivalent to each of the following four conditions: \begin{itemize} \item [(4)] $L$ is exact. \item [(5)] $R$ is exact. \item [(6)] $F(P)$ is projective for every projective object $P \in \mathcal{C}$. \item [(7)] $F(P)$ is projective for a projective generator $P \in \mathcal{C}$. \end{itemize} \end{lemma} \begin{proof} The equivalence (1) $\Leftrightarrow$ (2) follows from Lemmas~\ref{lem:ten-cat-adj-1} and~\ref{lem:ten-cat-adj-2}.
-More precisely, if $L$ has a left adjoint $E$, then $E^!$ is right adjoint to $R \cong L^!$.
+If, moreover, $\mathcal{C}$ and $\mathcal{D}$ are finite tensor categories, then the above three conditions are equivalent to each of the following three conditions: \begin{itemize} \item [(4)] $L$ is exact. \item [(5)] $R$ is exact. \item [(6)] $F(P)$ is projective for every projective object $P \in \mathcal{C}$. \end{itemize} \end{lemma} \begin{proof} The equivalence (1) $\Leftrightarrow$ (2) follows from Lemmas~\ref{lem:ten-cat-adj-1} and~\ref{lem:ten-cat-adj-2}.
+In more detail, if $L$ has a left adjoint $E$, then $E^!$ is right adjoint to $R \cong L^!$.
 Similarly, if $R$ has a right adjoint $G$, then $G^!$ is left adjoint to $L \cong R^!$.